-The misfit between modelled WTD and site measurements could be caused in part by the unknown amount of water from runoff which is not represented on site-simulation where peatlands represent 100 % of the grid cell.
+The misfit between modelled WTD and site measurements could be caused in part by the unknown lateral water inputs, which are not represented on site-simulation where peatlands represent 100 % of the grid cell.
 Since we cannot separate bogs and fens at the spatial scales relevant here, we consider in the model that all peatlands are fed by runoff.
 Due to the lack of large-scale information on the distinction between peatland types, we have chosen to create this map in order to discern the hydrological behaviour of the different types of peatlands.
 Here, bogs are distinguished from fens from the WTD when peatlands are fed only by precipitation.
 A precipitation sensitivity study of the different types of peatlands is carried out by modifying the precipitation according to different multiplicative factors.

-Figure 2.
+Figure 4.
 Diurnal cycle of NEE smoothed with a 10-day running-mean filter of modelled PFT peatland (green), modelled PFT grass (blue) and observation (black) from the peatlands sites of Degero (left), Siikaneva (center) and Fajemyr (right).

-Figure 3.
+Figure 5.
 Monthly mean temperature (black line) and monthly precipitation (blue bars) at the top and seasonal cycle of modelled (green) and observed (black) water table depth at the bottom for the peatland sites of Degero (left), Siikaneva (centre) and Fajemyr (right).

 We modelled ombrotrophic bogs, i.e. peatland fed only by rainfall that do not receive input from other soil columns, in two steps.
-First, we made a simulation switching off runoff transfer from other PFTs and defined peat in a grid cell as ombrotrophic bog if the water table in this grid cell was not deeper than 30 cm (in accordance with observations (Booth et al., 2005)) for at least 4 consecutive months in the mean year, for the 1990-2010 period.
-After that simulation, we continued to switch off

-- 10 runoff transfer for all ombrotrophic bogs, while the water balance of all other peat grid cells defined as minerotrophic fen is simulated with runoff transfer being switched on.
+First, we made a simulation switching off runoff transfer from other PFTs and defined the peatland fraction in a grid cell as ombrotrophic bogs if the water table in this grid cell was not deeper than 30 cm (in accordance with observations (Booth et al., 2005)) for at least 4 consecutive months in the mean year, for the 1990-2010 period.
+After that simulation, we continued to switch off runoff transfer for all ombrotrophic bogs, while the water balance of all other peat grid cells defined as minerotrophic fen is simulated with runoff transfer being switched on.
 Usually the ombrotrophic bog condition tends to be fulfilled between January and April.
 By deduction, other peatlands present in the Yu et al. (2010) map are considered to be minerotrophic fens because they require additional water input to maintain a shallow WTD throughout the year.
-Then, the transfer of runoff occurs only for grid cells where the peatlands have been diagnosed as minerotrophic fens. - 15 The ombrotrophic bogs are diagnosed as localised in areas where peatlands are flooded during the summer.
-These bogs are located in north-eastern Canada, on the west coast of Canada, central Russia, United Kingdom, Norway and north-west Russia
+Then, the transfer of runoff occurs only for grid cells where the peatlands have been diagnosed as minerotrophic fens.